oracle-cne/ocne/doc/cluster-management/olvm.md

 **startingIpAddress**
 The starting IP address to use for VMs.
 NOTE: the **virtualIp** cannot be in this range.

+### ovirtAPI
+The ovirtAPI specifies the information needed to access the oVirt engine via the REST API.

+**serverURL**
+The serverURL is the URL of the oVirt engine that is accessed via the oVirt REST API.

+**serverCAPath**
+The local file that contains the oVirt CA certificate.

+### ovirtOCK
+The ovirtOCK specifies the information needed to upload the OLVM OCK image using the `ocne image upload` command.

+**storageDomainName**
+The name of an existing oVirt storage domain where the image will be uploaded.

+**diskName**
+The name of the disk that will be created in the storage domain as a result of the upload.
+This is the disk name that you specify when you create a VM template.

+**diskSize**
+The provisioned virtual disk size name to be used for the disk created in the storage domain.
+This is the disk space that will be allocated for the VM regardless of the size of the image on disk.
+For example, the image might be 2.5GB, but the provisioned size could be 16GB.

 ## Machine configuration
 The control plane and worker fields are identical, but the values may be different.
 These values